my personal definitions marked "(Dan)" - last updated 06/12/2014

 Tabiya Arabic word originally meaning the opening setup of pieces, but now more commonly used to mean the standard moves of any opening, i.e. the real game starts after the players play the tabiya.

-Tactical Justification Any tactics necessary to make a move safe.
+Tactical Justification Any tactics necessary to show that a move is safe.
 Usually this means that, at first glance, the move may not look safe, but its safety is ensured by this tactic.

 Tactical Vision The ability to spot basic safety issues (motifs like pins, double attacks, removal of the guard, and Counting) when first analyzing a position

-Tactics A forcing set of moves that involves piece safety and checkmating.
+Tactics A forcing set of moves that involves piece safety and checkmating (A defensive tactic prevents these).
 This includes: